Avatar a film directed by James Cameron

 Richard Dorment is the art critic of the Daily Telegraph.
 Among the exhibitions he has organized is “James McNeill Whistler,” seen at the Tate Gallery, London, the Musée d’Orsay, Paris, and the National Gallery of Art, Washington, D.C.
 (June 2013)

-Susan Dunn, a Professor of Humanities at Williams, is the coauthor with James MacGregor Burns of The Three Roosevelts.
+Susan Dunn, the Parish Third Century Professor of Humanities at Williams, is the author of Dominion of Memories: Jefferson, Madison, and the Decline of Virginia.
 Her most recent book is 1940: FDR, Willkie, Lindbergh, Hitler—the Election Amid the Storm.
-(February 2014)
+(June 2014)

 Günter Eich (1907–1972) was a member of Gruppe 47 and one of the leading postwar German poets.
 He won the Hörspielpreis der Kriegsblinden in 1953, and Germany’s major literary prize, the Büchner Preis, in 1959.
 Michael Hofmann edited the anthology Twentieth-Century German Poetry.
 His translations from Günter Eich, Angina Days: Selected Poems, will be published in April.
 (March 2010)